FarronF/limerick-council-meetings/meetings/2023/01/23-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 25th November 2022.md

 infrastructure and a tourism amenity, which will support local community development

 socially, culturally and economically.
-The local authority led the project with the support of--- 24
+The local authority led the project with the support of
+---
+24

 the Department for Rural and Community Development, the Department of Housing, Local